Isqanderm/onion-transformer/README.md

-# @onion/transformer
+# onion-transformer

-`@onion/transformer` is a TypeScript transformer designed to simplify Dependency Injection (DI) in the Onion architecture.
+`onion-transformer` is a TypeScript transformer designed to simplify Dependency Injection (DI) in the Onion architecture.
 It automatically transforms TypeScript code to make dependency injections simpler and less error-prone.

 ## Features